-- Experts involved in the evaluation of lump sum proposals use the dashboard to ensure that budgets are reasonable and non-excessive. - For each combination of country and organisation type selected, the dashboard displays the distribution between the 20th and the 80th percentile, and the median personnel costs. - Based on grants signed from 2021. - Applicants justify high personnel costs in the 'Any comments' tab of the Excel detailed budget table.
+- Evaluation experts must use the dashboard as an orientation to ensure that budgets are reasonable and non-excessive. - For each combination of country and organisation type selected, the dashboard displays the distribution between the 20th and the 80th percentile, and the median personnel costs. - Based on grants signed from 2022 (next data refresh: end-Oct 2024). - Applicants justify high personnel costs in the 'Any comments' tab of the Excel detailed budget table.